make2explore/MediaPipe-Installation-on-RaspberryPi/Install-openCV.md

    ```
    cd ~/Desktop/projects
    ```
-Create a virtual environment for this directory called ==myenv==.
+Create a virtual environment for this directory called `myenv`.
 This must be the same directory where we’ll install the OpenCV library.
-Replace ==myenv== with the desired name for your virtual environment.
+Replace `myenv` with the desired name for your virtual environment.